Long-Term Care Policy Considerations

 How soon will your insurance pay once you require care?
 It can depend on where you receive care and the Elimination Period(s) you select.
 These can range from 0 to 365 days.
 Because care generally starts at the home, some carriers allow applicants to choose 0 days for home care and a longer elimination period for care in a facility.

 Also available are inflation adjustment options (sometimes called Benefit Increase Options) that automatically increase policy benefits each year.
-Increases are usually based on a specific percentage (chosen by the applicant at the time of application) and can extend over the life of the policy or for a specified period of time (10 or 20 years or until 2x, 3x, or 4x the initial benifit is reached.).
-Lifetime increases can range from 2.5% to 5% Compound or 5% Simple.
+Increases are usually based on a specific percentage (chosen by the applicant at the time of application) and can extend over the life of the policy or for a specified period of time (10 years, 15 years or 20 Years).
+Lifetime increases can range from 1% to 5% Compound (in 0.25% increments).
+Some carriers also offer 3% or 5% Simple inflation protection.

 Premiums and Rate Guarantees

-In general, premiums are based on your age at the time of application.
-The younger you are when you apply, the lower your premiums will always be.
+Premiums are based on your age at the time of application.
+The younger you are when you apply, the lower your premiums will generally be.
 It’s also best to apply for Long-Term Care insurance while you’re in good health.
 If you wait, you may become uninsurable.
 Premiums can only be changed on a “group basis” when approved by your state’s Department of Insurance.
 Individuals cannot be singled out for a rate increase…regardless of their claims history.

 A pre-existing condition is one that you have received medical attention for whether it be a physical or mental health condition, or an illness or disability within a certain period prior to applying for long-term care insurance.
 Depending on when the condition occured and the severity of the pre-exisiting condition will determine whether or not the company will approve the policy.
 Occasionally